What is EXTREMAG?

 - EXTREMAG will benefit the UK magnetism community by providing improved understanding of nanoscale magnetism on ultrafast timescales.
 This knowledge may then be exploited within information technology and non-volatile data storage for low-power computation, while advancing the understanding of permanent magnet materials will underpin the development of green energy technologies.

-Objectives of the EPSRC project
+Objectives of the original EPSRC project

 - To procure a femtosecond laser system and measurement apparatus optimized for the study of magnetic and spintronic systems.